mjf1406/DidgYa/README.md

 -   updated modal button colors to align with palette
 -   added icons to dropdowns : requires a custom dropdown for the SVG to display properly
     -   urine color, stool shape, stool color
--   added masturbation to presets
+-   need to get the width of the view modal to expand to the table width but stay in the center

+### Complete

+-   2024/2/5
     -   added boolean as input option when creating a DidgYa

-### Complete
+    -   ensured the the same listener does not stack by replacing in place the delete and edit buttons in the view modal
+    -   basic table of data is displayed in the view modal
+    -   schema changed: now each record has `dt: new Date()`, whereas before, it there were no inputs, it was just an array
 -   2024/2/4
     -   DidgYa text now hides on medium and smaller screens
     -   removed the Color.js dependency in `toasts.js` through the magic of HSL